chrissix666/Jellyfin-VideoOSD-Download-Button/README.md

 ## Compatibility

 - Designed for Jellyfin Web (Windows 11, Chrome)
+- Only tested on 10.10.7 Web version (Icon injection may vary)
 - Works with dynamic page navigation
 - Requires a logged-in session (uses your API access token)